 Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Jurisprudence and the M.A. in Legal and Ethical Studies.
 Contact us for more information or learn more about our accelerated options.

-Our Bachelor of Arts program is a multidisciplinary examination of law and legal theory, involving the study of philosophy, history, literature, and government and public policy.
-Although it provides a strong prelaw education, the Jurisprudence major is not strictly for those students who plan to go to law school.
-A degree in Jurisprudence can prepare you for a variety of careers in both the public and private sectors, here and abroad.
+The Bachelor of Arts in Jurisprudence is a multidisciplinary program examining law and legal theory through the study of philosophy, history, literature, and government and public policy.
+One of UB’s premier prelaw programs, the jurisprudence major is not only for students who plan to go to law school.
+A degree in jurisprudence can also prepare you for a variety of careers in both the public and private sectors, here and abroad.

-Many of our alumni have gone on to law schools to earn their J.D.s and become lawyers.
+Many of our alumni have gone on to law school to earn their Juris Doctor (J.D.) and become lawyers.
 But others have pursued graduate education in public policy, legal and ethical studies, criminal justice, and mediation and negotiation, among other things.
 Still others have launched careers directly out of their undergraduate study, pursuing positions such as:

-This major is designed to provide you with a broad understanding of law and the legal system and to encourage you to develop critical reading, effective research, analytical thinking, and persuasive written and oral communication skills.
+The jurisprudence program is designed to provide you with a broad understanding of law and the legal system, and to encourage you to develop critical reading, effective research, analytical thinking, and persuasive written and oral communication skills.
 You'll strengthen and perfect your abilities in decision-making, problem-solving, and leadership.
-The program will not only enhance your career prospects, but help you become a lifelong learner who cares about civic engagement.
+The major in jurisprudence is one of UB’s top prelaw options that will not only enhance your career prospects but help you become a lifelong learner who values civic engagement.